Medicare (Australia): Medibank Mark II (1976–1981)

 After a change of government at the December 1975 election, the Fraser government established the Medibank Review Committee in January 1976.
 This led to legislative changes, and the launch of 'Medibank Mark II' on 1 October 1976.
 It included a 2.5% income levy, with taxpayers having an option of instead taking out private health insurance.
 Other changes included reducing rebates to doctors and hospitals.
 Over the following years, universal free hospital access ceased in almost all hospitals, with only the poor receiving free access.

 Also that year, the Fraser government passed the Medibank Private bill, which allowed the HIC to enter the private health insurance business.
 It was to become the dominant player in that market.

 In 1978, bulk billing was restricted to pensioners and the socially disadvantaged.
 Rebates were reduced to 75% of the schedule fee.
 The health insurance levy was also scrapped that year.

-In 1979, Medibank rebates were cut further.
+The next year, Medibank rebates were cut further.
 In 1981, access to Medibank was restricted further, and an income tax rebate was introduced for holders of private health insurance to encourage its uptake.

-Finally, the original Medibank was dissolved entirely in late 1981, leaving behind Medibank Private.
+Finally, the original Medibank was dissolved entirely in late 1981, leaving behind Medibank Private as a government-operated private health insurer.

 Medicare (1984–current)

 On 1 February 1984, the original Medibank model was reinstated by the Hawke government, but renamed Medicare to distinguish it from Medibank Private which continued to exist.

-National Diabetes Services Scheme (NDSS)

-Funded by the Australian Government outside of the PBS and Medicare, from 1987 the National Diabetes Services Scheme has delivered diabetes-related products at affordable prices and provides information and support services.
-It is run by Diabetes Australia.
+Bill Hayden, the Minister for Social Security, opens the first Medicare office in Ipswich, Queensland, on 20 January 1984.